-As more companies embrace the cloud, many are beginning to wonder what will happen to on-premises data warehouses in the years to come.
+As more companies embrace the cloud, many wonder what will happen to on-premises data warehouses in the years to come.

 Since the inception of data warehousing, the industry has witnessed many changes and advancements in terms of technology and infrastructure.
 However, to date, one thing remains constant — the need for on-premises IT infrastructure to support the functioning of data warehousing.
-As cloud technologies continue to evolve and mature, we believe that the end of on-premises data warehousing is insight.
+As cloud technologies continue to evolve and mature, we believe that insight is the end of on-premises data warehousing.
 This article looks at why this trend is in place and what will happen in the future.

 How do on-premises data warehouses work?